nshy-ucsd/cse15l-lab-reports/LabReport3.md

 technical/biomed/gb-2002-3-3-research0012.txt
 technical/biomed/gb-2003-4-2-r11.txt
 ```
-I looked for all files that contain the pattern "viruses," in the technical/biomed directory, this can be useful to find the filenames of the file that coontain our keyword.
+I looked for all files that contain the pattern "viruses," in the technical/biomed directory, this can be useful to find the filenames of the file that coontain our keyword, whether they are the topic we are looking for or typos we want to correct.

 ###